MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants: Experiments

 \subsection{Validation of Evaluation Effectiveness}

-To validate the effectiveness and reliability of \textbf{\eval}, we conducted a human agreement study with four experts on 183 items from each of three representative models spanning different performance tiers: \textbf{low-} (GLM-4.7), \textbf{mid-} (Gemini-3-pro-preview), and \textbf{high-performing} (GPT-5.2) (549 outputs total); each output was annotated by all four experts (2,196 annotations).
+To validate the effectiveness and reliability of \textbf{\eval}, we conducted a human agreement study with four experts on 200 items from each of three representative models spanning different performance tiers: \textbf{low-} (GLM-4.7), \textbf{mid-} (Gemini-3-pro-preview), and \textbf{high-performing} (GPT-5.2) (600 outputs total); each output was annotated by all four experts (2,400 annotations).

 We first assessed inter-rater reliability using Fleiss’ Kappa~\citep{fleiss1971measuring}, obtaining $\kappa=0.89$.
-Using the aggregated expert labels as reference, we then computed Cohen’s Kappa~\citep{cohen1960coefficient} between \eval and humans across the three models to cover different quality regimes.
-As shown in Table~\ref{tab:simulated-irr}, \eval achieves strong agreement with humans, with $\kappa$ ranging from 0.81 to 0.89.
+Using the aggregated expert labels as reference, we then computed \eval--human agreement across the three models to cover different quality regimes.
+As shown in Table~\ref{tab:simulated-irr}, \eval achieves strong agreement with humans on the 200-item subset, with an average F1 of 92.4\%.
+Additional repeated-generation and repeated-evaluation analyses are provided in Appendix~\ref{app:evaluation_stability}.